sul-cidr/cidr-site/src/pages/developers.md

 ---
 layout: ../layouts/base.astro
-title: Developers
+title: Dev.
+Team
 ---

-# Developers @ CIDR
+# Dev.
+Team @ CIDR

 The CIDR developer team supports scholarship through long-term collaborations with faculty on development projects, one-off assistance with specific, small-scale technical tasks, and through teaching [workshops](workshops/) and participating in [consulting](consulting/).
 The long-term development projects ideally advance not only the research in question, but also contribute to expanding the infrastructure and methods of the digital humanities and computational social sciences more generally.